ocaml/v2.ocaml.org/site/learn/tutorials/performance_and_profiling.md

 ```

 The first command launches `foo.native` with arguments `a b c d` and
-records profiling informations in `perf.data`; the second command
+records profiling information in `perf.data`; the second command
 starts an interactive program to explore the call graph.
 The option
 `--call-graph=dwarf` makes perf aware of the calling convention of
 OCaml (with old versions of `perf`, enabling frame pointers in OCaml